CityOfBoston/boston-family-days/schema.md

 Student data is stored as registration data and demographic data due to data security and privacy compliance reasons.

 The registrationData data includes the following fields:
-- id: a unique, non-optional five-character string consisting of uppercase letters and numbers (36 possibilities for each digit), for example, A1B2C.
+- passId: a unique, non-optional five-character string consisting of uppercase letters and numbers (36 possibilities for each digit), for example, A1B2C.
 - email: the parent’s contact email and: optional.
-- studentIndex represents the position of the student in the registration order and: numeric.
 - school: the name of the student’s school and: non-optional.
 - firstName: the student’s first name and: non-optional.
 - middleName: the student’s middle name and: optional.